 Most beverage bottlers force carbonate their soft drinks by inserting carbon dioxide (CO2) gas into the beverage mixture.
 And although it's an easy and convenient carbonation method, it loses the old fashioned yeasty taste of natural fermentation.

 However, there are some bottlers who refuse to compromise and continue to maintain the Old World traditions.
-Fentimans (pictured at left) is one brand of commercial ginger beer that I really enjoy drinking.
+Fentimans (pictured at right) is one brand of commercial ginger beer that I really enjoy drinking when I'm too lazy to make my own.

 Not only does Fentimans use the finest ingredients, such as premium ginger root and quality extracts of yarrow, juniper, and speedwell, but they employ a traditional 7-day brewing and fermentation process.